Non-Small Cell Lung Cancer

 Some surgeons use video-assisted thoracoscopy (VATS) to remove small, early-stage tumors, especially if the tumors are near the outer edge of the lung.
 (VATS can also be used to diagnose lung cancer.)
 Because the incisions for VATS are small, this technique is less invasive than a traditional "open" procedure.

 Because surgery will remove part or all of a lung, breathing may be more difficult afterwards, especially in patients with other lung conditions (emphysema, for example).
-Doctors can test lung function prior to surgery and predict how it might be affected by surgery.
+Doctors can test lung function prior to surgery, which helps determine surgical risk and predict how lung function will be affected by surgery.

 Depending on how far the cancer has spread, treatment may include chemotherapy (the use of anticancer drugs) and radiation therapy.
 These may be given before and/or after surgery.